-Kenwood Racing Taste of Thoroughbred Ownership® Groups #35, #36 & #37
+Kenwood Racing Taste of Thoroughbred Ownership Package #38

 Every horse costs more than just the sale price of the horse itself.
 All serious buyers, ourselves included, don’t just show up and bid serious money without the proper research.
 We spend thousands of dollars on extensive pre-sale vet work, which many times reveals a significant concern that keeps us from bidding on a horse that looks good on paper and probably will never make it to the races (there’s a reason 100% of the two year olds we’ve purchased at these sales the last 7 years have run and over 90% have won).
 We pay for extensive pedigree research tools, plus almost $1,000 a day to our private clocker, who times the workouts and gallop out times and takes extensive written notes on every single horse in the sale (again, all serious buyers do this, it’s essential information, although it’s shocking how many uneducated people don’t)!
 The pricing below includes all this, plus our one-time management fee that covers everything from overhead to box seats, photos, trophies, parties, free admissions, etc. Our program offers a unique in the industry one-time payment; NO future bills or expenses for our co-owners ever!
 We pay all the training, vet, vanning etc. bills each month upfront (app. $3,000 a month) and if the horse is a total loss (it happens now and then - to everyone!), we eat your share of these bills, which can cost us tens of thousands of dollars on occasion.

-Our goal in creating the Taste of Thoroughbred Ownership® program was to change the way thoroughbred syndicates typically work; no games, no gimmicks, no hidden fees or markups.
+Our goal in creating the Taste of Thoroughbred Ownership ™ program was to change the way thoroughbred syndicates typically work; no games, no gimmicks, no hidden fees or markups.
 An affordable one-time payment for a first-class ownership experience.
 Your response to this program speaks for itself!
 As we approach our 100th individual co-owner we’d like to thank you for your support.
 We promise no matter how much we grow never to forget our commitment to offer our co-owners the best value in the business!

 As mentioned above, (unlike with syndicates) these are one-time payments; there are no additional funds to be paid by the purchaser at any time for any reason.

 Once all of the horses in a group have been sold/retired, Kenwood will provide each purchaser with an accounting of income and expenses, along with payment for the value of their interest according to the terms of our management agreement.
 All purchasers sign a Thoroughbred Racehorse Management Agreement, including a Bill of Sale and a letter of interest page.
 The above description is just an overview, those are the legal documents that spell out specific terms and conditions, which must be reviewed with your attorney, accountant and other advisors.
 This is not an offer to sell any interest or any horse!
 Thoroughbred racing is not for everyone, and we only work with a limited number of Co-Owners.
-If you think one of these packages might be of interest to you, contact us and then review all documents fully and carefully with your advisors!
+If you think one of these packages might be of interest to you, please review all documents fully and carefully with your advisors!

 It is important to remember that racehorses, while offering great potential, also involve considerable risk.
 There are literally thousands of horses with excellent pedigrees and conformation, some purchased for hundreds of thousands or even millions of dollars, which never race, never win, and/or do not earn back their purchase prices due to a variety of reasons.
 This is especially the case with young, unraced horses.
 That’s why we market our program first and foremost as entertainment.
 You should use money you would otherwise spend for season tickets to a sports event or a concert or membership in a golf or tennis club that you would never expect to see returned!
 Any horse’s performance and value can change dramatically with a single winning race or bad step.
 If you are looking for predictability and security, the racing game is not for you!